 For centuries, dentists have relied on dentures as the solution for tooth loss.
 Fortunately, dentures today have come a long way from where they started.
-Whether you need a partial or full denture in Grafton, Dr. Kern will work with you to create a prosthesis that provides a delightful smile.
-Furthermore, your dentures will fit so comfortably, you might even forget that you’re wearing them!
+Whether you need a partial or full denture in Grafton, Dr. Kern will work with you to create a prosthesis that provides a delightful smile that you can count on.
+To schedule your denture consultation, give us a call today!

 Did you know that there are around 175 million Americans who have at least one missing tooth?
 If you stand among this crowd, then your Grafton dentist would like to see you.
 Dr. Kern will be happy to design a customized partial denture to rebuild your smile and help you eat and speak with ease.

-Our office offers both removable and fixed partials.
-A removable partial consists of false teeth that are attached to a thin metal frame, which has clasps that hook around a couple of your natural teeth in order to hold the denture in place.
+A partial denture consists of false teeth that are attached to a thin metal frame, which has clasps that hook around a couple of your natural teeth in order to hold the denture in place.
 No need to worry if your missing teeth are not consecutive.
 As long as they’re along the same arch, Dr. Kern can design your partial to fit just like a puzzle piece between remaining teeth.